buttermilkcake/playlist_selection/README.md

 Sept 25, 2017 - Today is the day I fixed my glitch.
 I'm very happy about finishing strong on a Monday!
 In sept25_songs_copy.py I put in a break to exit the loop, so if the participant does not wish to play, they can enter quit and the program really ends.
 Now that I know it is working, I can fully expand all of my song genre dictionaries, save them as a separate module and import them into my program.
 I've decided not to limit how many times I can choose the same genre.

 I'm going to keep all iterations of this program in this repository to show how I worked through this challenge.

+April 30, 2018 - I realized that previous versions of this song generator did not truly randomly choose from the lists of songs for each genre.
+If you chose the same genre several times in the row, it kept choosing the same song for you.
+I finally fingured out how to make the program truly choose songs at random in a particular genre.
+The version that works is called working_genre_song_generator.py